 - Other work or performance examples

 Information recommended by the Military Child Coalition- @www.MilitaaryChild.org

-Support for Relocation-At MilitaryAvenue.com, they know from personal experience that military moves, military travel, and frequent change is a part of military culture.
+Support for Relocation-At MilitaryAvenue.com, they know from personal experience that military moves, travel, and frequent change are part of military culture.
 Finding military-friendly businesses in new communities and resources that aid a mobile lifestyle can become an overwhelming task.
 MilitaryAvenue exists to attempt to ease these burdens!

-Military Family Network-The role of the Military Family Network is to support military families, increase their readiness and well-being by connecting them with their communities.
+Military Family Network-The role of the Military Family Network is to support military families and increase their readiness and well-being by connecting them with their communities.
 Organizations are provided that have been found to have the best services and value.